mdk3modules/pretty-error-page/README.md

 php artisan asset:publish mscharl/pretty-error-page
 ```

-You can either override the predefined tempaltes or just add custom error pages for specific error codes.
+You can either override the predefined templates or just add custom error pages for specific error codes.

 ##### layouts
 * `mail.blade.php`: This file is used to render the email body that can be sent by the user getting the error to inform you about the incidence.